 Weimao began to appear in the Sui Dynasty, used in parallel with Mili.
 The Weimao quickly replaced the Mili during the Wu Zetian period with the advantage of being easy to wear for travel.
 The latter two were replaced by the more liberal Hu cap (胡帽).
 This change not only reflected the aesthetic taste of Tang women, but also the openness and tolerance of Tang society.

-Finally, enjoy the Hanfu face veil that appears in Chinese movies and TV series!
+Finally, enjoy the Hanfu face veil that appears in Chinese movies and drama!